 Learning traditional dances permits retention of classic choreography, as well as building upon it, to increase dancers' prowess and flexibility.

 What a great way to discover the very soul of dance!

 Social dance and country dancing is always joyful.
 That is why this style so often finds a place in more than one dance company, especially as it borders on folk dance, a musical genre at the source of several contemporary styles of dance – and music!

 The convivial atmosphere, combined with the sense of discovery of something ancient and, traditional dance courses will surely appeal to young and old alike!

-Through a dance club or in a dance school, neophytes would be able to learn:
+Through dance classes near me or in a dance school, neophytes would be able to learn:

-Thanks to specialised dance classes and private tutoring, future professional dancers can discover Asian, South American or African cultures through those dances.
+Thanks to specialised dance classes near me and private tutoring, future professional dancers can discover Asian, South American or African cultures through those dances.